Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 17 Februari 2025 20.30.47 UTC
+- WIB: Senin, 17 Februari 2025 21.26.43 UTC
-- WITA: Senin, 17 Februari 2025 21.30.47 UTC
+- WITA: Senin, 17 Februari 2025 22.26.43 UTC
-- WIT: Senin, 17 Februari 2025 22.30.47 UTC
+- WIT: Senin, 17 Februari 2025 23.26.43 UTC

 Kutipan Inspiratif:
-"Technology gives us the facilities that lessen the barriers of time and distance - the telegraph and cable, the telephone, radio, and the rest."
+"Love is not only made for lovers.
+It is also made 4 true friends.
+A true friend can love more than a lover."

-Kategori: technology
+Kategori: friendship